 In July 2023, Revkor and H2 Gemini announced plans to build a several billion dollar solar cell and module manufacturing and research facility in Salt Lake City.
 This project is expected to create over 2,500 high-tech jobs in the area and contribute billions of dollars in revenue to the state.
-Once completed, the facility would qualify for the Advanced Manufacturing Production Tax Credit (45X).
+How the "Big, Beautiful Bill" Will Impact Utah Manufacturing and Energy

 - o The planned Revkor-H2 Gemini facility represents a significant addition to this growing sector and would grow the city's manufacturing workforce by 4%. - In September of 2022, Anson Resources Limited announced \$495 million in investment for a lithium carbonate development facility in Paradox Basin.
-The project is under construction.
-This facility would also qualify for the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Vehicle Tax Credit (30D) drives demand for critical minerals sourced from the U.S. - o Anson's projects are likely the largest lithium brine reservoirs in the entire U.S., and can play a critical role in onshoring U.S. lithium supply. - o This project supports a domestic supply chain for EV manufacturing as demand grows.
+The project is under construction. - o Anson's projects are likely the largest lithium brine reservoirs in the entire U.S., and can play a critical role in onshoring U.S. lithium supply. - o This project supports a domestic supply chain for EV manufacturing as demand grows.
 EV sales made up 10.2% of all vehicles sold in Utah in Q4 2024. - In January 2025, Nucor Corporation announced a \$200 million investment to build a state-of-the-art utility structures manufacturing facility in Brigham City, Utah.
 This planned project is expected to create 200 full-time jobs.
 The facility will produce utility structures using American-made steel.

-What would the "Big, Beautiful Bill" mean for Utah's energy?
+What will the "Big, Beautiful Bill" mean for Utah's energy?